Prof. Dr. hc. Dipl.-Inform.

 - Offertcom GmbH – Chairman of the Supervisory Board

-- AIT Austrian Institute of Technology Seibersdorf – Chairman of the Management Board
+- AIT Austrian Institute of Technology (formerly ARC) – Chairman of the Management Board

 - ESI European Software Institute Bilbao – General Director

-- Commission’s High Level Expert Groups on Intellectual Capital – Initiator and member
+- EU Commission High Level Expert Groups on Intellectual Capital – Initiator and Member